me-io/appium-driver-codeception/README.md

 ### Generating Actor classes

-Now we need to generate actor class for the  `AndroidGuy` that we defined in `android.suite.yml`.
-To generate the actor class for `AndroidGuy` run the following command inside your terminal:
+Now we need to generate actor class for the  `AndroidGuy`/`IosGuy` that we defined in `android.suite.yml`/`ios.suite.yml`.
+To generate the actor class for `AndroidGuy`/`IosGuy` run the following command inside your terminal:

 ```bash
 codecept build